 In addition to the actual blogging, many travel bloggers do additional work to pay the bills.
 This may include accepting paid guest posts, social media campaigns, writing for other publications, or taking on freelance work in an area that they’re skilled at, such as graphic design.

-Personally, I am the #BBCLocalite for Munich for BBC Travel (now discontinued), do social media campaigns, run affiliate campaigns for products like hiking gear. and for tours like the Wicklow Way and I’m the co-founder of #AdvTravelChat, which was the largest adventure travel chat on Twitter (now discontinued).
+Personally, I am the #BBCLocalite for Munich for BBC Travel (now discontinued, do social media campaigns, run affiliate campaigns for products like hiking gear. and for tours like the Wicklow Way and I was the co-founder of #AdvTravelChat, which was the largest adventure travel chat on Twitter (now discontinued).